 - Students make good progress in that they know more, remember more and are able to do more.
 They are learning what is intended in the curriculum.

-- Students are ready for the next stage of education, employment or training.
+- Students are ready for the next stage of education, employment, or training.
 They have the knowledge and skills they need and, where relevant, they gain qualifications that allow them to go on to destinations that meet their interests and aspirations and the intention of their course of study.
 Students with SEND achieve the best possible outcomes.

 - Students read widely and often, with fluency and comprehension appropriate to their age.
-They are able to apply mathematical knowledge, concepts and procedures appropriately for their age.
+They are able to apply mathematical knowledge, concepts, and procedures appropriately for their age.

-After each snapshot day, data will be reviewed in BROMCOM by a range of staff: classroom teachers, Curriculum Leaders, the Assistant Headteacher (Achievement), Progress Leaders and school leaders, with a particular focus on PP students.
+After each snapshot day, data will be reviewed in BROMCOM by a range of staff: classroom teachers, Curriculum Leaders, the Assistant Headteacher (Achievement), Progress Leaders and school leaders, with a particular focus on Pupil Premium students.
 This will form the basis of all student tracking and identifying where intervention strategies are need to combat underachievement.

 6. Further Reading/References